AdobeDocs/document-services/src/pages/apis/pdf-services/insert-pdf-pages.md

 PageRanges pageRanges =
   getPageRangeForFirstFile ();

-// Adds the pages (specified by the page ranges) of the input
-//PDF file to be inserted at the specified page of the base PDF file.
+// Adds the pages (specified by the page ranges) of the input PDF file to be inserted at the specified page of the base PDF file. insertPagesOperation .addPagesToInsertAt(firstFileToInsert, pageRanges, 2);

-insertPagesOperation
-  .addPagesToInsertAt(firstFileToInsert, pageRanges, 2);